toondkn/ngrc/readme.md

 All example code assumes ES module compatible build tools and `npm` are used for your project.

-`ngrc` also works just fine if angular is included with a script tag.

 ## First up, installing...